Nightmare (French band): Reformation

 In 2003, Nightmare returned to Soundsuite Studio to record the concept album Silent Room and started the year 2004 with a European tour (France, Spain and Belgium), supporting After Forever and Dark Moor, that brought them to festivals such as the Rotunda Festival and Raismes Fest.
 Some time later, Nightmare ended amicably their collaboration with Napalm Records.
 At the end of the year, Nicolas De Dominicis, historical member of Nightmare, left the band and was replaced by guitarist Franck Milleliri.
 A contract was signed with Regain Records for the album The Dominion Gate, recorded again at Soundsuite Studio with Terje Refnes.
 A long tour followed in 2006, supporting After Forever, as in the previous one.
 The band visited France, Spain, the United Kingdom, Belgium, the Netherlands and Italy.
 The group also played a show in Tel Aviv.
 Nightmare were present at many summer festivals, including the Hellfest, where Alex Hilbert was unable to play and was substituted at the guitar by JC Jess.
 In August 2008, Alex Hilbert decided to leave the group for "personal reasons" after 6 years of service.
 He was permanently replaced by JC Jess.

 In September 2009, Nightmare released their seventh album, Insurrection, with AFM Records.
 This album, heavier and more direct than its predecessors, earned the group many good reviews from press and fans.
 On 31 October 2009 the band held a concert for their 30th anniversary at the Edmond Vigne Hall in Grenoble, where the group originated.
 The concert was filmed for a DVD released in 2011.
 The group participated to the 2010 edition of the Wacken Open Air Festival and toured in South America the same year.

 In July 2015, Jo and David Amore decided to quit Nightmare and "stop any collaboration with Yves Campion".

 In August 30th 2022 on their Facebook page, Nightmare announced the departure of singer Madie, who was the vocalist for their 2020 album Aeternam.
 In October 2022, they announced their new vocalist Barbara Mogore.

+On March 8, 2024, the band announced that their new album, Encrypted, would be released on June 7.